-Please provide a full statistical count or record of all and any incidences of any adult being deployed, recruited, or otherwise solicited by the UK Government(s), Police Scotland or any other agency whatsoever as a "Covert human resource", "Spy" or "Informant" and in the course of their use being given so called "legal authorisation" to allegedly commit the following acts:
+Please provide a full statistical count of all and any incidences of any individual being deployed, recruited, or otherwise solicited by Police Scotland, The Chief Constable of Police Scotland or any other agency whatsoever as a "Covert human resource" "Spy", or "Informant" and in the course of their use being given legal authorisation to commit the following acts:

-- a) Authorised deadly acts.
+- A) Authorised deadly acts.

-- b) Authorised sexual acts.
+- B) Authorised sexual acts.

-- c) Authorised violent acts.
+- C) Authorised violent acts.